Canon SX420 vs Leica S Typ 007

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SX420 and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
 The S Typ 007 was replaced by the Leica S3, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the SX420 and S Typ 007 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Leica S Typ 007 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SX420 or the Leica S Typ 007 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.